-Dr. Korie Leigh — thanatologist, grief counselor, and author of When Everything Changes: Parenting Through Loss and Grief — explores how grief is fundamentally misunderstood and what actually helps us heal.
-She unpacks why grief isn't linear stages to complete but a full-body experience (emotional, physical, cognitive, relational, spiritual) that we learn to live with, why there's no "right way" to grieve (anyone who tells you otherwise, be cautious), and how continuing bonds theory revolutionized our understanding — we heal not by severing ties with the deceased but by maintaining connection.
-Dr. Korie shares why children need direct, honest language about death (nameless, shapeless things have power over us), how grief reshapes core identity (am I still a mom if my only child died?), and what grief-informed leadership looks like in workplaces with inadequate bereavement policies.
-She unpacks disenfranchised and ambiguous losses, COVID as unprocessed collective trauma, and the profound truth that grief doesn't get smaller — we grow around it.
+Dr. Korie Leigh — thanatologist, grief counselor, and author — explores how grief is fundamentally misunderstood and what actually helps us heal.
+She unpacks why grief isn't linear stages but a full-body experience we learn to live with, how continuing bonds theory revolutionized our understanding, why children need direct honest language about death, and what grief-informed leadership looks like.
+The profound truth: grief doesn't get smaller — we grow around it.

 WHAT YOU'LL LEARN

-Why grief is a full-body experience — shows up emotionally, physically, cognitively, relationally, spiritually; not just feelings
+Why grief is a full-body experience — not just emotional

-Continuing bonds theory — healing comes from maintaining connection with deceased, not severing ties; opposite of old psychoanalytic model
+Continuing bonds theory — healing through maintaining connection, not severing ties

-How grief reshapes core identity — when loss touches core self (parent, sibling), you rebuild who you are; most profound, challenging work
+How grief reshapes core identity when loss touches your core self

-Why you don't "get over" grief — you grow around it; grief doesn't shrink, your life expands around it; integrating loss into who you're becoming
+Why you don't "get over" grief — you grow around it

 LEARN MORE